AtiqurCode/quasar-boilerlate-readmore/README.md

 To know more on env variables see [Env Variables and Modes](https://vitejs.dev/guide/env-and-mode.html).

+## Theming
+### Brand colors
+Brand colors can be found under `src/css/quasar.variables.scss`.
+Feel free to change the color values to match your app branding.
+You can also add more brand colors if you need.
+Please follow the [Quasar doc link](https://quasar.dev/style/color-palette#adding-your-own-colors) to add your own brand colors.
+### Images
+Brand images are stored under `/public` folder.
+Replace the images with your own branding ones but keep the naming unchanged.
+Otherwise you will need to change the naming in the relevant components that use them.
 ## Assets
 ### navigation-links.js
 List of navigation links that are meant to be shown in drawer component.